 Albert Einstein published his special and general relativity theories in 1905 and 1915.
 One of their most insightful predictions was abandoning the notion of the universality of time.

 But surely that knowledge does not change how humans have or will experience time?

-As professor Edgar Schein has explained in his book on Organizational Culture and Leadership a few decades later, time, for us humans, is neither universal nor objective.
+As professor Edgar Schein has explained in his book on Organisational Culture and Leadership a few decades later, time, for us humans, is neither universal nor objective.
 Instead, it depends on our personalities and cultures.

-This article’s first sections summarise Schein’s theory on the nature of time viewed from an organizational and cultural vantage point.
+This article’s first sections summarise Schein’s theory on the nature of time viewed from an organisational and cultural vantage point.
 Using his model, Schein describes how that model influences interactions between individuals and long-term planning in an organization.